A. Darius responds to the request of the governor, Tattenai.

 a.
 Diligently did according to what King Darius had sent: They were diligent in supporting and funding the work of rebuilding the temple and were diligent in punishing anyone who opposed it.

 i.
 “The political motives for this forthrightness may have been many, including a desire to show respect for the policies of Cyrus and to promote stability in a part of the empire which was important for communications with Egypt, at a time when widespread unrest had only recently been quelled.”
 (Kidner)

 b.
-They prospered through the prophesying of Haggai the Prophet and Zechariah: The words and personal ministry of these post-exilic prophets was an important component in the success of the work.
+They prospered through the prophesying of Haggai the prophet and Zechariah: The words and personal ministry of these post-exilic prophets were an important component in the success of the work.
 The work and the workers were genuinely strengthened by the word of God through these prophets.

 2. (16-18) The dedication ceremony of the second temple.

 Then the children of Israel, the priests and the Levites and the rest of the descendants of the captivity, celebrated the dedication of this house of God with joy.
 And they offered sacrifices at the dedication of this house of God, one hundred bulls, two hundred rams, four hundred lambs, and as a sin offering for all Israel twelve male goats, according to the number of the tribes of Israel.
 They assigned the priests to their divisions and the Levites to their divisions, over the service of God in Jerusalem, as it is written in the Book of Moses.

 a.
 Celebrated the dedication of this house of God with joy: There was a previous celebration, many years before at the founding of this second temple (Ezra 3).
 This was the celebration for the finishing of a functioning temple.

 i.
 “The word for dedication (hanukka) was later to become the name of a festival in memory of the Temple’s re-consecration in 165 B.C. after its profanation by Antiochus Epiphanes (cf. John 10:22f.).”
 (Kidner)